Telemetry

 rXg Setup

 To enable MQTT streaming, we will need to create a local MQTT server.
-This can be done by browsing to Network >> Wireless >> WLAN Controllers and editing an existing vSZ WLAN Controller profile, or you can you can create a new one.
+This can be done by browsing to Network >> Wireless >> WLAN Controllers and editing an existing vSZ WLAN Controller profile, or creating a new one if needed.
+A new vSZ WLAN Controller profile is needed even if the vSZ instance is running external to the rXg and the streaming telemetry data is intended to be collected and procsssed on the rXg.

 and telemetry_password

 Once the changes are saved, a local MQTT server will be created to receive the streaming data from the vSZ.
-You can see the MQTT server configuration under Services >> Servers >> MQTT Server.
+You can see the MQTT server configuration under the Services >> Servers >> MQTT Server scaffold.

 Setup Confirmation